Whitney Houston albums discography

-American singer Whitney Houston has released seven studio albums, three soundtrack albums, eight compilation albums, five box sets and six extended plays.
+American singer Whitney Houston has released seven studio albums, three soundtrack albums, ten compilation albums, six box sets and seven extended plays.
 Regarded as “The Voice” and a pop culture icon, she is among the best-selling recording artists of all time, with record sales of over 220 million units worldwide.
 She is ranked by the RIAA as the best-selling female R&B artist of the 20th century and fifth highest-certified female artist in the United States, with 62 million album-equivalent units.
 Houston is the first black recording artist to produce three albums to go diamond by the RIAA.

 In 1983, Houston signed a recording contract with Arista Records.
 The first release under the label was her self-titled debut album, Whitney Houston (1985).
 A global smash, the album peaked inside the top ten in fourteen countries and topped the charts in seven of them, including the Billboard 200 for a 14-week run a year after its release in 1986, ending the year as the top ranked album on the Billboard 200, the first occurrence for a female artist.
 It was the first studio album by a woman to be certified ten-times platinum by the RIAA, going on to be certified platinum 14 times.
 Global sales reached 25 million, making it the best-selling debut album by a solo artist and the best-selling R&B studio release by a female artist, earning Houston her first Guinness World Records.
 She followed her debut album with Whitney (1987), which became the first album by a woman to debut atop the Billboard 200, staying there for 11 consecutive weeks and reached number one in 14 countries.